TJUMMG/Real-MSBDE/README.md

 ## Acknowledgement
-- Thanks to *Sung-Jin Cho, et al.*, who are authors of "Rethinking coarse-to-fine approach in single image deblurring", published in the Proceedings of the IEEE/CVF international conference on computer vision, for referring to their outstanding work.
+- Thanks to *Sung-Jin Cho et al.* , who are authors of "Rethinking coarse-to-fine approach in single image deblurring", published in the Proceedings of the IEEE/CVF international conference on computer vision, for referring to their outstanding work.